Trust brought us here into the 21st century. The earliest humans couldn’t have survived the harsh living conditions without counting on each other.

 Give them a chance to walk their talk.
 If they misuse it, close that door forever.

-As another example, if a friend asks to borrow money and promises to pay it back with interest, ask how much interest they would pay and how long they would take.
+As another example, if a friend asks to borrow money and promises to pay it back with interest, ask how much interest they would pay and how long would they take.
 Get a written record (like an email) from them.

 The “keep your promises and walk your talk” applies most to how YOU act in relationships.
 To have trustworthy relationships, make sure you live up to what you say.